Current Status: Shared Risk Observing for PI and LAP programs

 The raw files will be labeled in the following format:

 where a stands for ACSIS.
 The UT date is 20200124.
-The observation is a five padded number, in this case observation 6.
+The observation is a five digit number padded by leading zeros, in this case observation 6.
 Currently for `Ū`ū multiples of two files will be produced numbered from 1 and in a four padded number.
 The tracking sideband (either LSB or USB) is provided in the first N/2 files with the image sideband provided in the last N/2 files, where N is the total number of raw files for the observation.

 Within the raw files you can see they contain spectra from the mixers from both instrument polarization channels (P0 and P1).

-All `Ū`ū are currently reducible by the Starlink software suite and the output provides a spectra at both LSB and USB.
+All `Ū`ū data are currently reducible by the Starlink software suite and the output provides a spectra at both LSB and USB.
 For details on running `Ū`ū reductions visit the Heterodyne Data Reduction pages.
 It is recommended that users reduce data from both polarizations separately to check for issues.

 Please not that data can be affected by Ozone lines.